alilotfi23/FileNest/README.md

 ## FileNest file manager Service

-FileNest is simple API for managing folders and files in a file storage system using FastAPI.
+FileNest is a simple API for managing folders and files in a file storage system using FastAPI.

 ## Features